One-loop amplitudes for $t\bar{t}j$ and $t\bar{t}\gamma$ productions at the LHC through $\mathcal{O}(\epsilon^2)$: Feynman integrals

-The boundary values for the set of pentagon functions $\vec{G}(\vec{x})$ can be determined by using the numerical boundaries obtained for the MIs with \textsc{AMFlow}.
-We provide the values of $\vec{G}(\vec{x})$ in four different phase-space points in the ancillary files \texttt{anc/specialfunc/DiffExpRun/Bounds/AMF\_X\#.m} \cite{ancillary}, with \#$=1,2,3,4$.
-These points are chosen to lie in the $s_{34}$ channel and are selected to avoid spurious singularities in DEs.
+The boundary values for the set of pentagon functions $\vec{G}(\vec{x})$ are determined using numerical evaluations of the MIs performed with \textsc{AMFlow}, requesting a precision of 70 digits.
+We provide the values of $\vec{G}(\vec{x})$ in four different phase-space points in the ancillary files \texttt{anc/specialfunc/\allowbreak DiffExpRun/\allowbreak Bounds/\allowbreak AMF\_X\#.m}~\cite{ancillary}, with \#$=1,2,3,4$.
+These points are chosen to lie in the $s_{34}$ channel, defined in section \cite{sec:s34channel}, and are randomly generated with the only constraint being to avoid spurious singularities in the DEs.
 The boundary values provided have been used to solve the DEs.
 The propagation of the solution from one of these benchmark points to another using the generalized series expansion \cite{Moriello:2019yhu}, as implemented in \textsc{DiffExp} \cite{Hidding:2020ytt}, served as a cross-check of the DEs.
-In \texttt{anc/specialfunc/DiffExpRun/DiffExp\_ttA.wl} file~\cite{ancillary} one can find our \textsc{DiffExp} setup.
-This setup can be used for obtaining solutions of the DEs for any target point connected to the boundary point through a path which entirely lies within the $s_{34}$ channel.
+In \texttt{anc/\allowbreak specialfunc/\allowbreak DiffExpRun/\allowbreak DiffExp\_ttA.wl} file~\cite{ancillary} one can find our \textsc{DiffExp} setup.
+This setup can be employed to evaluate the solution of the DEs for any target point connected to a boundary point by a path that lies entirely within the $s_{34}$ channel.
+The integration path may, in principle, extend beyond the physical region; however, this would require crossing branch cuts associated with physical singularities.
+In such cases, an appropriate analytic continuation prescription must be supplied to the DE solver.
+To circumvent this complication, for target points not directly connected to the available boundary conditions within the physical region, an intermediate point connected to both a boundary point and the target can be introduced.
+The special functions evaluated at this intermediate point then serve as boundary conditions for propagating the DEs solution to the target point.
+Furthermore, we observe that starting from the four phase-space points at which the special functions are provided in the ancillary files, our numerical implementation provides coverage of the entire physical region.
+This test has been perfomed for $100 k$ phase-space points generated with \texttt{MadGraph5}~\cite{Alwall:2014hca} for $pp \to t \bar{t} \gamma$ at LO.

 Additionally to the \textsc{DiffExp} implementation for the solution of the pentagon-function DEs, we provide also an implementation in terms of the newly available \textsc{Line} package~\cite{Prisco:2025wqs}.
 Since \textsc{Line} can only handle connection matrices with rational functions, it is necessary to rotate the DEs to eliminate square roots from the connection matrices.
 We perform this rotation using the transformation rule